artemdudkin/pm2sd/README.md

 # pm2sd
-PM2SD is a process manager for Node.js applications (or bash scripts) built over `systemd`.
+PM2SD is a process manager for Node.js applications (or other scripts) built over `systemd`.
 It is inspired by PM2, but not that complex and uses far less memory (i.e. zero memory as it is wrapper for systemd service).
 I love PM2, but cannot use it on small VPS for pet projects, so meet the PM2SD!

 You can start process as simple as